Paladin Academy: History

 Founded in 1978, Dr. Deborah Levy opened the Developmental Resource Center (DRC) in the City of Hollywood in South Florida.
 The school started as an institution providing a clinical approach to students who suffered from numerous learning differences, helping them to overcome their challenges and gain the tools necessary to become successful academically.
 In 1998, Nobel Learning Communities purchased the program and renamed it Paladin Academy.
 The school offered a full college-bound high school program.
 It was originally accredited under the Commission on International and Trans-Regional Accreditation (CITA SACS) in 2004.
 With CITA's merger into AdvancED, the accreditation was revised to be under the Southern Association of Colleges and Schools (SACS CASI).
 In 2008, the school announced that it would be relocating to a facility in western Broward County, near the border of the City of Sunrise and the City of Weston.
 This move was completed in August of that same year.

 In 2011, Paladin Academy started a phased move to a new 4.5-acre campus located in the City of Pembroke Pines.
 Featuring a regular soccer field, swimming facilities, two technology labs, a science lab, library indoor cafeteria and other numerous upgrades; lower grades of the school started the 2011–2012 academic year at the new location.
 The high school program, still operated out of the Weston Campus, completed the move in March 2012.
 Between 2011 and 2016, Paladin Academy won four national awards from Nobel Learning Communities for best operational and financial performance in the country.

-In April 2018, the long-serving administrative team of Paladin Academy was replaced.
+In April 2018, the long-serving administrative team of Paladin Academy was fired due to business malpractice.
 Two months later, ownership of the school changed when Nobel Learning Communities was purchased by Spring Education Group.
 Changes at the school included a new motto of "Academic Success for Courageous Learners" and a new school mascot––the Paladin––which represented "Warriors for Peace and Kindness."
 2019 and 2020 graduates reflected the highest post-secondary enrollment since the school began.
 Annual reports from Cognia Accreditation show Paladin Academy had 95 students enrolled in 2020.

 Spring Education Group permanently closed Paladin Academy in June 2021.
 As of summer 2021, the property used by the school is owned by 425 Broadway Realty Corp.